wp-plugins/xili-language/readme.txt

 12. xili-language: Widget to display recent posts in choosen target language.
 13. Blogroll and bookmarks taxonomies and language sub-selection.
 14. Since 2.2.0, new xili-language trilogy menu in admin bar menu to group main settings for multilingual website.
-15. Since 2.12.0, Authoring rules (propagation of post features) when creating translated posts are ajustable through the 5th settings tab.
+15. Since 2.12.0, Authoring settings (Custom post types, bookmarks) (rules propagation of post features) when creating translated posts are ajustable through the 5th settings tab.

 == Changelog ==